aws-dev-staging/test-guidance/README.md

 If you used CodeArtifact as your private internal package repository, use ```./delete-codeartifact-stack.sh``` to delete your solution stack.
 If you used GitHub as your private internal package repository, use ```./delete-github-stack.sh``` to delete your solution stack.

-The above shell command needs to be executed from the same working directory in which you deployed the solution stack so that it can reference the appropriate environment variables that were set as part of the deployment automation script.
+The above shell command needs to be run from the same working directory in which you deployed the solution stack so that it can reference the appropriate environment variables that were set as part of the solution deployment script.

-The shell command executes the following AWS CLI commands to delete the solution stack:
+The shell command runs the following AWS CLI commands to delete the solution stack:

 #### Clean Up Automation Script